14dstcyr/datafun-05-SQL/README.md

     logging.info("All SQL operations completed successfully")

-# Conditional Script Execution
+## Conditional Script Execution
-By using standard boilerplate code, ensure the main function only executes when the script is run directly, not when imported as a module.
+Using standard boilerplate code ensures the main function only executes when the script is run directly, not when imported as a module.

 ## Module Design
 Include a docstring at the top of the file describing its purpose.